What are the pros and cons of investing in silver bullion? Read on to learn why now may be the time for investors to enter the market.

 With those factors in mind, let’s look at the pros and cons of buying physical bullion in the form of silver.

 1. Silver can offer protection — As mentioned, investors often flock to precious metals during times of turmoil.
 When political and economic uncertainty are rife, legal tender generally takes a backseat to assets like gold and silver.
 While both gold and silver bullion can be appealing to investors, the white metal tends to get overlooked in favor of individuals investing in gold, even though it plays the same role.

 Chris Duane, an investor and YouTube figure, has said he puts his metal where his mouth is by liquidating his assets and putting the money into silver bullion when prices get low.
-He believes that our money system, and indeed our entire way of life, is built on unsustainable debt, and the purpose of investing in silver bullion is to take yourself out of the mathematically inevitable collapse of that system.
+He believes that our money system, and indeed our entire way of life, is built on unsustainable debt, and the purpose of investing in silver bullion and the silver market is to take yourself out of the mathematically inevitable collapse of that system.

 Cons of investing in silver bullion

 1. Lack of liquidity — There is a chance that if you hold physical silver, it may not be immediately liquid.
 In order to make common purchases such as groceries, you are not able to use silver bullion bars or a silver bullion coin, so you will need to convert that to currency first, and the ability to sell in a hurry can be an issue.
 In a jam, pawn shops and jewelers are an option, but not necessarily the best-paying one.

 2. Danger of theft — Unlike most other investments, such as stocks, holding silver bullion can leave investors vulnerable to theft.
 Securing your assets from looting by using a safety deposit box in a bank or a safe box in your home will incur additional costs.
 Additionally, the more physical assets, including silver jewelry, that reside within your home, the more at risk you are for burglary.